 Successful Venipuncture Tips

 As a phlebotomist, though, you can’t expect patients always to follow perfect procedures to make drawing blood easier, and you may even find that some patients are rude.
+It happens!
 In most cases, simply following best practices and knowing how to find a difficult vein is the best way to carry out a successful draw.

-Feel for a Vein
+How to Feel for a Vein

 If a vein is not prominent enough to see easily, you can feel around for it.
-You know what to look for and where to look for it, so sometimes a gentle touch can make finding a usable vein easier than simply looking for it.
+You know what to look for and where to look for it, so sometimes a gentle touch can make finding a usable vein easier than looking for it.

-Massage to Increase Blood Flow
+Massage the Area to Increase Blood Flow

 Veins become more visible when blood is forced into them.
 You can do that by gently massaging the arm, from the wrist to the elbow.
 After a few minutes, gently tap the site of the puncture with your fingers to make the vein pop out.